BCLibraries/bcbento-server/README.md

 composer install
 ```

 Create an _.env.local_ file in the root directory and add any missing or changed values from the _.env_ file.
-A working
+The
-.env file can be found in [bento documentation on the BC Libraries wiki](https://bcwiki.bc.edu/display/UL/Bento+search#Bentosearch-Configuration).
+contents of a working _.env.local_ file can be found in [bento documentation on the BC Libraries wiki](https://bcwiki.bc.edu/display/UL/Bento+search#Bentosearch-Configuration).

 ## Starting the development server